-I like to use a flour/oil spray (Pam has a really good one…here’s an affiliate link to the one I use regularly) to prepare all of my pans.
+I like to use a flour/oil spray (Pam has a really good one) to prepare all of my pans.
 I won’t bake a Bundt Cake without it!
 The key to ensuring that your cakes easily slide out of the pans, is to make sure you get the grease into all the little ornate nooks and crannies, especially for some of the really fancy pans, otherwise the cake will stick there.
 You also want to make sure that you don’t overspray your pans either.
 You just need a light spray that covers everything.

 The cakes are so pretty you don’t even need to frost them.